eileenmcnaughton/columbia_securepay/README.md

 The extension supplies an end point to receive notifications from the Columbia Secure pay system and process them into CiviCRM.

-When a payment is received it is logged in the civicrm_system_log table in the first instance and then records are created in the civicrm_secure_pay table.
+When a SecurePay notification is received it is logged in the civicrm_system_log table in the first instance and then records are created in the civicrm_secure_pay table.
 The first is primarily for debugging and can be accessed through the api explorer (Support->Administrator->Api3 Explorer).
 It keeps a track of any raw information that is sent in from the Columbia Secure pay server.
 The point of logging the data here